-8 B-3c Radiography and Visual Examination
+10 B-3c Radiography and Visual Examination

-- Radiography is a nondestructive qualitative and quantitative technique that involves X-ray 9 scanning of waste containers to identify and verify waste container contents.
-Visual examination 10 (VE) constitutes opening a container and physically examining its contents.
-Radiography and/or 11 visual examination will be used to examine every waste container to verify its physical form-and 12 shall be used in conjunction with acceptable knowledge to determine and/or verify an 13 appropriate packaging configuration for specifying the container-specific drum age criterion 14 (DAC).
-These techniques can detect liquid wastes and containerized gases, which are 15 prohibited for WIPP disposal.
-The prohibition of liquids and containerized gases prevents the 16 shipment of corrosive, ignitable, or reactive wastes.
-Radiography and/or VE will also be able to 17 confirm that the physical form of the waste matches its waste stream description (i.e. 18 Homogeneous Solids, Soil/Gravel, or Debris Waste [including uncategorized metals]).
-If the 19 physical form does not match the waste stream description, the waste will be designated as 20 another waste stream and assigned the preliminary hazardous waste codes associated with 21 that new waste stream assignment.
-That is, if radiography and/or VE indicates that the waste 22 does not match the waste stream description arrived at by acceptable knowledge 23 characterization, a non-conformance report will be completed and the inconsistency will be 24 resolved as specified in Permit Attachment B4.
-The proper waste stream assignment will be 25 determined (including preparation of a new WSPF), the correct hazardous waste codes will be 26 assigned, and the resolution will be documented.
-Refer to Permit Attachment B4 for a 27 discussion of acceptable knowledge and its confirmation process.
-28 - Generator/storage sites may conduct visual examination of waste containers in lieu of 29 radiography.
+Radiography is a nondestructive gualitative and guantitative technique that involves X-ray 11 scanning of waste containers to identify and verify waste container contents.
+Visual examination 12 (VE) constitutes opening a container and physically examining its contents.
+Radiography and/or 13 visual examination will be used to examine every waste container to verify its physical form.
+14 These techniques can detect liquid wastes and containerized gases, which are prohibited for 15 WIPP disposal.
+The prohibition of liquids and containerized gases prevents the shipment of 16 corrosive, ignitable, or reactive wastes.
+Radiography and/or VE will also be able to confirm that 17 the physical form of the waste matches its waste stream description (i.e. Homogeneous Solids, 18 Soil/Gravel, or Debris Waste [including uncategorized metals]).
+If the physical form does not 19 match the waste stream description, the waste will be designated as another waste stream and 20 assigned the preliminary hazardous waste codes associated with that new waste stream 21 assignment.
+That is, if radiography and/or VE indicates that the waste does not match the 22 waste stream description arrived at by acceptable knowledge characterization, a non-23 conformance report will be completed and the inconsistency will be resolved as specified in 24 Permit Attachment B4.
+The proper waste stream assignment will be determined (including 25 preparation of a new WSPF), the correct hazardous waste codes will be assigned, and the 26 resolution will be documented.
+Refer to Permit Attachment B4 for a discussion of acceptable 27 knowledge and its confirmation process.
+28

+Generator/storage sites may conduct visual examination of waste containers in lieu of 29 radiography.
 For generator/storage sites that choose to use visual examination in lieu of 30 radiography, the detection of any liquid waste in non-transparent inner containers, detected 31 from shaking the container, will be handled by assuming that the container is filled with liquid 32 and adding this volume to the total liquid in the payload container (e.g., 55 gallon drum or 33 SWB).
 The payload container would be rejected and/or repackaged to exclude the container if it 34 is over the TSDF-WAC limits.
 When radiography is used, or visual examination of transparent 35 containers is performed, if any liquid in inner containers is detected, the volume of liquid shall 36 be added to the total for the payload container.
 Radiography, or the equivalent, will be used on 37 the existing/stored waste containers to verify the physical characteristics of the TRU mixed 38 waste correspond with its waste stream identification/waste stream Waste Matrix Code and to 39 identify prohibited items.
 The results of radiography are verified through visual examination of a 40 statistically selected subpopulation of TRU mixed waste containers in each TRU mixed waste 41 summary category group as specified in Permit Attachment B2.
 Radiographic examination 42 protocols and QA/QC methods are provided in Permit Attachment B1.
 43